Watkins's conjecture for quadratic twists of Elliptic Curves with Prime Power Conductor: Introduction

-A natural question emerges: When do all the quadratic twists of an elliptic curve $E$ satisfy Watkins' conjecture?
-This paper aims to prove that this conjecture holds for any quadratic twist of the elliptic curves with rational $2$-torsion and prime power conductor. \begin{theorem} Let $E$ be an elliptic curve with rational $2$-torsion.
+A natural question emerges: When do all the quadratic twists of an elliptic curve $E$ satisfy Watkins's conjecture?
+In this paper we prove that this conjecture holds for any quadratic twist of an elliptic curve with a rational point of order $2$ and prime power conductor. \begin{theorem} Let $E$ be an elliptic curve with a rational point of order $2$.
 Assume that $E$ is a quadratic twist of an elliptic curve with prime power conductor.
-Then $E$ satisfies Watkins' conjecture. \end{theorem} To prove that if $\rank_\Z(E(\Q))>0$ then $2\mid m_E$, because of Theorem 1 in \cite{calegari2009elliptic}, the only missing case is when $E$ has conductor $N$ divisible by at most two odd primes, additive reduction at $2$ and rational $2$-torsion.
+Then $E$ satisfies Watkins's conjecture. \end{theorem} To prove that if $\rank_\Z(E(\Q))>0$ then $2\mid m_E$, because of Theorem 1 in \cite{calegari2009elliptic}, the only missing case is when $E$ has conductor $N$ divisible by at most two odd primes, additive reduction at $2$ and a rational point of order $2$.
 Thus, the previous Theorem covers many of those cases.